 The origins of the smart home

-When home automation company Insteon came on the scene in 2005, it introduced technology that combined electric wiring with wireless signals.
-Other protocols, including Zigbee and Z-Wave, have since emerged to counter the problems prone to X10, though X10 remains a widely installed communications protocol to this day.
+- 2005.
+Home automation company Insteon introduced technology that combined electric wiring with wireless signals.
+Other protocols, including Zigbee and Z-Wave, have since emerged to counter the problems prone to X10.

-Nest Labs was founded in 2010 and released its first smart product, the Nest Learning Thermostat, in 2011.
-The company also created smart smoke/carbon monoxide detectors and security cameras.
-After being acquired by Google in 2015, it became a subsidiary of Alphabet Inc. in the same year.
+- 2011.
+Newly founded Nest Labs released its first smart product, the Nest Learning Thermostat.
+The company also created smart smoke and carbon monoxide detectors and security cameras.
+After being acquired by Google in 2015, Nest became a subsidiary of Alphabet Inc.

-In 2012, SmartThings Inc. launched a Kickstarter campaign, raising $1.2 million to fund its smart home system.
-Following additional funding, the company came on the market in August 2013 and was acquired by Samsung in 2014.
+- 2012.
+SmartThings Inc. launched a Kickstarter campaign, raising $1.2 million to fund its smart home system.
+Following additional funding, the company entered the market in August 2013 and was acquired by Samsung in 2014.